-Knox Theatre presents at least two full productions each season.
-These productions afford students the opportunity to apply their skills in performing arts to the demanding challenges of presenting live theatre before a packed audience.
+Knox Theatre provides students the opportunity to apply their skills in performing arts to the demanding challenges of presenting live theatre before a packed audience.
 Working with the same drive, discipline, and commitment to excellence as Varsity athletes, our actors and technicians receive accolades from the audience as well as from their peers.

 Click on the tabs below to learn more about each production.

-A musical based on the play by Sir.
-J.M.
-Barrie
+A musical based on the 2016 Disney film Moana

 This production is performed by the students of the Knox Middle School as part of their Middle School Arts Experience.